vohieu2k2/DemoAI/README.md

-## Nearly Linear-Time, Deterministic Algorithm for Maximizing (Non-Monotone) Submodular Functions Under Cardinality Constraint
+## Fast and Parallelizable Algorithms for Submodular Maximization

-This is the implementation of all algorithms evaluated in the paper, for the cardinality-constrained maximum cut application (weighted or unweighted).
+This is the implementation of all algorithms evaluated in the paper, for the cardinality-constrained maximum cut application (weighted or unweighted) and revenue maximization application.

 ### Dependencies
 GNU g++, GNU make utility

 ### Binaries
-. `maxcut`, the main program to run all algorithms
-. `preproc`, for preprocessing edge lists to custom binary format . `er`, to generate Erdos-Renyi edges lists
+. `maxcut`, the main program to run all algorithms for cardinality-constrained maximum cut application . `revmax`, the main program to run all algorithms for revenue maximization application . `preproc`, for preprocessing edge lists to custom binary format
-. `ba`, to generate Barabasi-Albert scale-free edge lists

 ### Format of input graph